rxng8/Music-Emotion-Recognition-Algorithm/README.md

 * We want to experiement with depth-wise and point-wise (mobile net) convolution to reduce computational cost but still want to keep the same performance.

 ### Jan 3, 2022
 * We tried CRNN Model with CBAM architecture with shallow gru (1 layer of gru). first 3 epoch (300 steps of batch_size 16), we train with learning rate 1e-3, next 1e-4.
-We use mae loss throughout thhe training process.
+We use mae loss throughout the training process.
+We achieve the similar loss to other models.

 ### Dec 31, 2021
 * We tried CRNN Model with deep gru (3 layer of gru)